Environmental Resource Inventory

 Prior to European settlement, Lenni Lenape Indians resided at various times along Goffle Brook and the Passaic River as evidenced by numerous artifacts that have been found.
 The first European settlers were the Ryerson family, which purchased 600 acres of land along Goffle Brook and impounded the stream at several locations for milling.
 During the Revolutionary War, the Marquis de Lafayette encamped with the Continental Army's Light Infantry during the fall of 1780 at the John Ryerson house on Wagaraw Road next to Goffle Brook and the Passaic River.
 The location in Hawthorne was selected to protect the northeast approach to General Washington's headquarters at the Dey Mansion in Totowa.

-The Borough of Hawthorne is a stable community 3.6 square miles (5.76 Km) in size with a population of 18,211 residents in 2000.
-This population total is much the same as it was in 1960 and represents a slight decline from a peak in population of 19,173 in 1970.
-Over half of the residential structures in town were constructed prior to 1947 and only 12% of the total housing stock after 1970.
+The Borough of Hawthorne is a stable community 3.6 square miles (5.76 Km) in size with a population of 19,637 residents in 2020.
+This population total is much the same as it was in 1960 and represents a slight increase from a peak in population of 19,173 in 1970.
+Over half of the residential structures in town were constructed prior to 1947 and only 12 percent of the total housing stock after 1970.
 The community is mature and essentially fully built out.

 However, there are still land use and environmental decisions to be made.
 Some vacant undeveloped lands remain with environmentally sensitive wetlands and steep slopes that could be developed, and older industrial sections that will be redeveloped and rehabilitated.
 The Borough of Hawthorne is built around Goffle Brook and receives its drinking water from municipally managed public wells that tap into the aquifer that underlies the community.
 Understanding Hawthorne's land and water resources will allow for correct decision-making in the long-term health of the municipality and the protection and preservation of the environment.